-- away from the base of trees, and not within the edge of the canopy drip line.
-Greater distances are desirable. - b.
-High priority trees should receive more consideration than low priority trees in planning corridors, staging areas, walks, and roads.
+1. Plan all construction activities including new utility corridors, staging areas, new sidewalks, and new roads for a minimum clearance of 25 feet away from the base of trees, and not within the critical root zone as determined by the University Arborist.
+Greater distances are desirable.

+2. High priority trees should receive more consideration than low priority trees in planning corridors, staging areas, walks, and roads.